streetturtle/streetturtle.github.io/_posts/2017-10-27-bouncyCastle-not-registered.markdown

   at java.util.concurrent.ThreadPoolExecutor.runWorker(Unknown Source)
   at java.util.concurrent.ThreadPoolExecutor$Worker.run(Unknown Source)
   at java.lang.Thread.run(Unknown Source)
-[                      Thread-3] Utilinux           INFO  Application has been stopped
+[                      Thread-3] Application           INFO  Application has been stopped
 {% endhighlight %}

 After some investigation and googling I found out that bouncyCastle jar is signed and cannot be put inside the fat jar.